DHTMLX/docs-suite/docs/chart/charts_overview.md

 ## Area and SplineArea chart

-Area chart is based on the Line chart.
-The difference is that areas below lines are filled with color.
-This type of chart allows you to provide visual comparison of two or more values over time.
+The Area chart builds on the Line chart, but fills the areas below the lines with color.
+Use it to compare two or more values over time.

 ### Area chart